Report an Error

 The Quadro DCC was a professional graphics card by NVIDIA, launched in May 2001.
 Built on the 150 nm process, and based on the NV20GL A5 graphics processor, the card supports DirectX 8.0.
 The NV20GL A5 graphics processor is an average sized chip with a die area of 128 mm² and 57 million transistors.
 It features 4 pixel shaders and 1 vertex shaders, 4 texture mapping units and 4 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 64 MB SDR memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 200 MHz, memory is running at 230 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA Quadro DCC does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Quadro DCC is connected to the rest of the system using an AGP 4x interface.

 ||May 14th, 2001